All Episodes

 A lot of dead air.

-I mean most people like it when they see a camera and a microphone, they want a bit of it, but these ain't having none of it.
+They want a bit of it, but these ain't having none of it.

-Oh no, no one's in.
+Oh, no, no one's in.

 What do you want to say to the people?

-Um if you side with the far right, you're siding with people who don't care about you.
+If you side with the far right, you're siding with people who don't care about you.

 The left is about giving rights to minorities, the right is trying to take them away.

-We have been round the soup again.
+We have been round the zoop again.

 Let's not let history repeat itself.